Chapter 5: Engineering Safety

 - The Safe Entry Certificate should be properly cancelled with HSEO when the works in the confined space have been completed and all persons have got out of the confined space.

 Depending on the nature of risk and the existence of appropriate hazard control installations, specific entry procedures have been established for certain work sites.
 The respective procedures should be followed when working in those areas.
-The established "specific procedures" are listed in Appendix 5D4 and attached to as follows:
+The established general Emergency Response Procedures for Confined Space Operation are stated in Appendix 5D4 and the "specific procedures" for individual locations are listed below:

 - Entry Procedures for Underground Pump Rooms